ppeterscz/czpeters-projects/README.md

-#Peters Project
+#GIT Readme
-You are Peters Project Master
+This is the Project Master ReadME file